Calling for wisdom and courage to accept or change

 If you are a retailer, you still have the power to choose which items will sell best in your market.

-And if you played your card right - and had the counter-intuitive courage to stock your shelves when the business was slow, you still have control over your in-stock inventory position.
+And if you played your cards right - and had the counter-intuitive courage to stock your shelves when the business was slow - you still have control over your in-stock inventory position.

 Suppliers and wholesalers have similar opportunities.
 And while it's no secret that it is costing you more to float your containers here, it's also no secret that you can't sell from an empty cart.